bidurdhakal/securegroup5/README.md

 ```sh
 python server.py
 ```
-You should see output indicating that your IP address is associated with port 5555 instead of `ws://localhost:5555`.
+You should see output indicating that your IP address is associated with port 5555.

 ### Client-side Configuration

-Download the `index.html` script and make the necessary changes in the file.
-You can change localhost to your Laptop/PC IP in `script.js`
+Download the `index.html`.
+Please use the same IP and port mentioned in . env file and changed in `script.js`.
+For example (ws://ip:port)

 ![Server Output](./assets/js-change-ip.png)